Key takeaways

 Apollo operates on a credit-based model where credits are consumed for contact exports and email verification.
 A free tier gives individual sellers and small teams access to test the database before committing to paid plans.
 Lead scoring incorporates engagement signals alongside firmographic fit to help prioritize follow-up.

-When working with SMB or early-stage sales teams, Apollo's combination of database access and engagement tooling in one affordable package is a practical starting point, though teams scaling into enterprise accounts often find they need richer firmographic depth and intent coverage than Apollo provides.
+When working with SMB or early-stage sales teams, Apollo's combination of database access and engagement tooling in one affordable package is a practical starting point, though teams scaling into enterprise accounts often find they need richer firmographic depth, intent coverage, and cross-signal reasoning than Apollo provides.

 Firmographic search across industry, size, and location